RenderKit/ospray/README.md

 ### Groups

-Groups in OSPRay represent collections of GeometricModels and VolumetricModels which share a common local-space coordinate system.
+Groups in OSPRay represent collections of GeometricModels, VolumetricModels and Lights which share a common local-space coordinate system.
 To create a group call

 ``` cpp
 OSPGroup ospNewGroup();
 ```

-Groups take arrays of geometric models, volumetric models and clipping geometric models, but they are optional.
-In other words, there is no need to create empty arrays if there are no geometries or volumes in the group.
+Groups take arrays of geometric models, volumetric models, clipping geometric models and lights, but they are all optional.
+In other words, there is no need to create empty arrays if there are no geometries, volumes or lights in the group.

 By adding `OSPGeometricModel`s to the `clippingGeometry` array a clipping geometry feature is enabled.
 Geometries assigned to this